9 Best Tracking Dogs With Best Sense Of Smell

 Bassets are similar to the St. Hubert’s hound dogs except for height and leg length.
 If there is a downside to being a guardian to this beloved breed, it would be that they’re going to bay (howl) and they’re going to drool.
 But they’re also going to be great with the kids and other dogs.

-SEE ALSO: 9 Dog Breeds Similar To Bullmastiffs
+SEE ALSO: 9 Best Black Guard Dog Breeds You Need To Know

 8. American Foxhound